 Carrots come in various colors, including purple.
 Purple carrots are more nutritious than orange ones.

-Write a list of fruits and vegetables you have never tasted, buy one, and google how to prepare it.
-Krabi is a favorite Michelle discovered.
+Write a list of fruits and vegetables you have never tasted, buy one, and Google how to prepare it.
+Krabi is a favorite that Michelle discovered.

 The two reasons vegetables are so healthy: